ddhartma/Practical-Statistics/README.md

 ## What is hypothesis testing? <a name="What_is_hypothesis_testing"></a>

 - A hypothesis is “an idea that can be tested”.
-Hypothesis testing is a statistical method used for making decisions based on experimental data.
+Hypothesis Testing is a statistical method used for making decisions based on experimental data.
 It's basically an assumption that we make about the population parameter.
-- Hypothesis Testing and Confidence Intervals allow us to use only sample data to draw conclusions about an entire population
+- Hypothesis Testing and Confidence Intervals allow us to use only sample data to draw conclusions about an entire population.

-## What are the basics of hypothesis testing? <a name="basics_hypo"></a>
+## What are the basics of Hypothesis Testing? <a name="basics_hypo"></a>

-- The basic of hypothesis is [normalisation](https://en.wikipedia.org/wiki/Normalization_(statistics)) and [standard normalisation](https://stats.stackexchange.com/questions/10289/whats-the-difference-between-normalization-and-standardization).
+- The basic of Hypothesis Testing is [normalisation](https://en.wikipedia.org/wiki/Normalization_(statistics)) and [standard normalisation](https://stats.stackexchange.com/questions/10289/whats-the-difference-between-normalization-and-standardization).
 All hypothesis tests are based on these 2 terms.

     ![image16]